Lectionary Bible Studies and Sermons

 v30.
 Mark now records Jesus' journey toward Jerusalem.
 Jesus and his disciples move through Galilee and Perea, but this time his ministry is not a public one.
 He spends the time teaching his disciples.

 v31.
 This passion prediction is different to the first in 8:31.
 In the first, the Son of Man "must" suffer, be rejected and killed.
-In this passage, the Son of Man "is" betrayed (delivered, handed over).
+In this passage, the Son of Man "is" "betrayed" (delivered, handed over).
 Instead of a necessary suffering and rejection, there is a determined handing over to martyrdom by God, cf. Jer.33:24, Isa.53:6,12.
 God's deeper purpose is fulfilled in the death of Jesus.
-The Son of Man's resurrection is the same as in 8:31.
+As in 8:31, Jesus predicts his resurrection.

 v32.
 The disciples' lack of understanding continues and this because of their little faith.
-They are left to respond emotionally, this time in fear.
+They are left to respond emotionally, too afraid to ask Jesus what he meant.

 v33-34.
 Jesus' question to his disciples is for the purpose of teaching.
-The disciples are unable to answer out of embarrassment, for on the journey they had discussed the issue of status/rank - "who was the greatest" among them.
+The disciples are not very forthcoming because on the journey they had discussed the issue of status/rank - "who was the greatest" among them.

-Instead of determining status/rank, a disciple is to be "the servant of all."
-Jesus establishes what it means to be "last" and "the servant of all" by the example of his own life.
+v35.
+Jesus now explains that in the kingdom of God, greatness, in the sense of a high status, or rank, belongs to "the servant of all".
+In the kingdom, the "last" is assessed as the "first", last in the sense of a servant, a servant like Jesus.
 As the early church father Polycarp put it, we must walk "according to the truth of the Lord, who was 'the servant of all'".

 True greatness